EastSun5566/dark-mode-userscript/README.md

 # Dark Mode UserScript

-> Enable dark mode with only one line of CSS
+> 🌗 A userScript to enable dark mode with only one line css

 [Install on Greasyfork](https://greasyfork.org/en/scripts/472251-dark-mode)